 Function Space and Non-RSNA Satellite Symposium Forms and Guidelines will be available in early June.

 McCormick Place is a smoke-free facility.
 A smoke-free policy will be enforced and in effect during installation, meeting operation and dismantling hours.
 Outside designated smoking areas will be provided by McCormick Place in accordance with Illinois state law.

 The list of RSNA exhibitors shall not be published, in whole or in part, other than in RSNA official publications and on RSNA official websites.
 Said list will not be released by RSNA for promotional purposes.

 Exhibitors may request use of attendee data on a limited license basis from RSNA for promotions of their product and services to attendees.
 Email addresses, telephone and fax numbers of RSNA attendees will not be made available.
 Attendee data remains the property of RSNA.
 Use of same is limited to the specific use(s) and time period approved by RSNA.
 Unauthorized use, including but not limited to resale or unauthorized solicitation, may result in the loss of Preferred Exhibitor status.

 Exhibitors may call attendee attention to specific components of the RSNA meeting program only through communications in their booth space and/or communications distributed directly from exhibiting company to attendee.
 No RSNA communication vehicles—emails, professional bags, Daily Bulletin, media wall, etc may be used for component-specific promotions by exhibitors.

 Distribution of any printed material, showing of equipment or product presentations to RSNA registrants or guests by exhibitors, other than in the exhibitor's assigned space, is prohibited.
 Exhibitors may not engage in any type of marketing activities at hotels during the RSNA meeting schedule.
-In accordance with the guidelines of the Accreditation Council for Continuing Medical Education, at no time are exhibitors allowed to offer CME credit in conjunction with content delivered at the RSNA annual meeting, with the exception of pre-approved Non-RSNA Satellite Symposia.
+In accordance with the guidelines of the Accreditation Council for Continuing Medical Education, at no time are exhibitors allowed to offer CME credit in conjunction with content delivered at the RSNA annual meeting, unless approved by RSNA.

 RSNA strongly discourages exhibiting companies from displaying banners, billboards, other signage or promotional activities in the public domain, other than official RSNA promotional opportunities, within 30 miles of the RSNA annual meeting official venue and hotels.